ssb22/indexer/README.md

 from http://ssb22.user.srcf.net/indexer/anemone.html
 (also mirrored at http://ssb22.gitlab.io/indexer/anemone.html just in case, plus you can access Anemone via `pip install anemone-daisy-maker` or `pipx run anemone-daisy-maker`)

 `anemone.py` is a Python 3 script to put together a DAISY digital talking book, from HTML text, MP3 audio recordings and time index data.
 It produces DAISY 2.02 files by default, or DAISY 3 (i.e. ANSI/NISO Z39.86) if an option is set.
-It currently can produce one of two different types of digital talking book:
+It currently can produce three different types of digital talking book:

 1. Full audio with basic Navigation Control Centre only: this requires a list of MP3 or WAV files for the audio, one per section, and the title of each section can be placed either in a separate text file or in the filename of the audio file.

 2. Full audio with full text: this requires MP3 or WAV files for the audio, corresponding XHTML files for the text, and corresponding JSON files for the timing synchronisation.
 Each JSON file is expected to contain a list called `"markers"` whose items contain `"id"` (or `"paragraphId"` or anything else ending id) and `"time"` (or `"startTime"` or anything else ending time), which can be in seconds, minutes:seconds or hours:minutes:seconds (fractions of a second are allowed in each case).
 The IDs in these JSON files should have corresponding attributes in the XHTML, by default data-pid but this can be changed with an option.

+3. Text with no audio: this requires just XHTML files, and extracts all text with a specified attribute (`data-pid` by default)

 All files are placed on the command line (or in parameters if you're using Anemone as a module), and Anemone assumes the correspondences are ordered.
 So for example if MP3, HTML and JSON files are given, Anemone assumes the first-listed MP3 file corresponds with the first-listed HTML file and the first-listed JSON file, and so on for the second, third, etc.  With most sensible file naming schemes, you should be able to use shell wildcards like `*` when passing the files to Anemone.
 You may also set the name of an output file ending `zip`; the suffix `_daisy.zip` is common.
 The title, publisher, language etc of the book should be set via options: run the program with `--help` to see all.